-The State of Colorado requires all state employees within the Governor’s purview to report their COVID-19 vaccination status and provide a copy of their vaccine record or submit to twice-weekly serial testing for COVID-19.
+The State of Colorado requires all state employees within the Governor’s purview to report their vaccination status in the state-provided tracking system as either fully vaccinated or not fully vaccinated.

 This webpage has been developed to assist the State's workforce in reporting their vaccination status to their agency human resources office, as well as navigate the State’s serial testing requirement if needed.
 Below, state employees will find a direct link to report their vaccination status along with helpful information to make the process quick and simple.
 There is also information on testing resources, vaccination resources, and the process the State has designed for employees to report their twice-weekly test results to their agency human resources office.